Witness the world’s saddest high score!

 Bearing the Games Express name like all of their PC Engine output, 1993’s Strip Fighter II was, obviously, Hacker International’s stab at a head-to-head fighting game.
 No genre was bigger in the years following Capcom’s worldwide sensation Street Fighter II, so it was really only a matter of time.
 How is it?
 Well, you just heard it straight from the horse’s mouth, didn’t you?
 It’s terrible.
 Probably the single worst game I’ve reviewed to date, though in fairness, I’m not really the masochistic type and typically stick to material with a stronger pedigree and some measure of positive buzz about it.

 I hardly know where to begin sketching out the problems with this one.
 Let’s start with the playable fighters themselves.
 There are a paltry six of them in total and, as you might expect, they’re all scantily-clad women.
-As difficult as that should be to bungle, none of them demonstrate much in the way of personality and their visual designs skew more buffoonish than sexy.
-One dons an oversized bird headdress and fires off inexplicable energy blasts from her backside, another is a stocky wrestler with a rainbow afro that assaults the opponent with her giant breasts, and so on.
+As difficult as this should be to bungle, none of them demonstrate much in the way of personality and their visual designs skew more buffoonish than sexy.
+One dons an oversized bird headdress and fires off inexplicable energy blasts from her backside, another is a stocky wrestler with a rainbow afro who assaults the opponent with her giant breasts, and so on.
 The “best” of the lot (like bland Chun-Li clone Yuki) are really only so by virtue of not being notably grotesque.

-Choose a fighter from this sorry lot and you’ll soon realize that the combat mechanics leave just as much to be desired as the roster.
+Choose a fighter from this sorry lot and you’ll soon realize the combat mechanics leave just as much to be desired as the roster.
 Jumps are floaty, executing special moves feels highly inconsistent, and there are times when I swear the game just starts dropping controller inputs left and right, leaving me standing there defenseless.
-By no means am I the sort of fighting game pro that’s going to sweep any tournaments, but I’ve picked up enough in the way of fundamentals over the years to know what’s on me and what’s a matter of shoddy programming, so I can say with confidence that Strip Fighter II’s controls and core gameplay lack anything in the way of care or refinement.
+By no means am I the sort of fighting game pro who’s going to sweep any tournaments, but I’ve picked up enough in the way of fundamentals over the years to know what’s on me and what’s a matter of shoddy programming, so I can say with confidence that Strip Fighter II’s controls and core gameplay lack anything in the way of care or refinement.
 The result is choppy, slow, and painfully awkward.
 It almost goes without saying that amateurish stuff like inescapable re-dizzy attacks are also present.
 Just a sad mess, really.

-In theory, the game supports the six-button controllers that were released in conjunction with the PC Engine port of Street Fighter II.
+In theory, the game supports the six-button controllers released in conjunction with the PC Engine port of Street Fighter II.
 This would be a cool selling point, except for the fact that, in yet another hilarious feat of self-sabotaging laziness, the characters’ weak, medium, and strong attacks all use the same animations, just displayed faster or slower as needed.
 Quality, thy name is Games Express.

 “But what about the porn?”
 I hear you asking.
 Actually, I take that back.
 Why not give my audience some credit, right?
 I’m still going to tell you, though.
 Winning a match in single player mode will result in the game displaying one of six topless lady pictures.
 Yes, again just six.
 I suppose they are fairly well-rendered for the time, especially when compared to their Famicom counterparts, although they only show up on screen for a little less than ten seconds, which it seems to me would make it awfully difficult to put them to their…intended use.
 Oddly, these nude women seem to be unrelated to any of the game’s selectable fighters.
 A dirty Street Fighter clone where your defeated opponent has to strip down does seem like the obvious angle to run with, but who am I to question the pixilated titty virtuosos at Hacker International?
 Note that you’ll only be “treated” to these naughty interludes when playing in single player mode.
 If you actually want to challenge a friend like the fighting game gods intended, then it’s no boobs for you.
-It does feel weird to be earnestly criticizing a game for being stingy with the porno, but I’m finding that everyday standards break down fast in the world of unlicensed schlock.
+It does feel weird to be earnestly criticizing a game for being stingy with the porno, but I’m finding everyday standards break down fast in the world of unlicensed schlock.

-The bottom line is that there’s no pressing reason to bother with Strip Fighter II, especially not for the triple digit prices that physical copies are going for these days.
+The bottom line is there’s no pressing reason to bother with Strip Fighter II, especially not for the triple digit prices physical copies are going for these days.
 Devoid of any fun factor, it’s a minor curiosity at best.
 The trashy characters and their questionable special moves are amusing for around ten minutes, tops, which is also about as long as it will take you to triumph over the brain dead A.I. and see all the “goodies” on offer.
 There’s not even a final boss or a proper ending scene.
 Nothing ages worse than early generation adult games and this tepid cash-in was no great shakes even in its prime.
 Some sources online insist on referring to it as a Street Fighter parody, but that’s giving it entirely too much credit.

 As for Hacker International, they eventually shed their bad boy image in 1995 when they changed their name to Map Japan and began releasing officially licensed games for the Japanese PlayStation to no great success.
 They finally folded in 2001, with Hagiwara citing stiff competition and his own waning interest in games as reasons why.
 Their catalog of 8-bit smut endures today as one of the gaudier footnotes to console gaming history; a kitsch monument to a unique chapter in the complex interwoven sagas of technology, industry, and human sexuality.
 For better or worse, we’ll never see its like again.